Kerr McInroy: Shelbourne

 On 23 January 2025, McInroy joined League of Ireland Premier Division club Shelbourne on a deal until the end of the season.

 After establishing himself in the first team, McInroy signed a ‘multi-year’ contract with Shelbourne in April 2025.

+After his first year at the club, McInroy was named as Shelbourne's Player of the Year for the 2025 season.

 International career

 He has represented Scotland at under-17, under-19 and under-21 levels.